isomerpages/moe-poiching/_cca/Clubs & Societies/Outdoor Activities Club.md

 Our focus is to use outdoor experience to foster the whole child’s willingness to try out new things and take calculated risks to appreciate the world around them.

 ![](/images/odac%201.jpg)
+Kite-flying activity at Marina Barrage.

 ![](/images/odac%202.jpg)

 ![](/images/odac%203.jpg)
+Junior girls came in 3rd in team competition.

 ![](/images/odac%204.jpg)